RaspberryPiFoundation/sense-hat-curriculum/en-GB/treasure/index.md

     ![screenshot](images/treasure-check.png)

-    `break` says we don't need to wait for more events after the player has chosen a location, we can stop repeating the loop.
+    `break` means we don't need to wait for more events after the player has chosen a location, we can stop repeating the loop.

 #Step 3: Keeping score { .activity}